seenthattinker/Conceptinero/projects/thoughtStorm/cyssc.md

 <!---
 The approach to this SRED application is *process as patent*.
 The client was tasked with auditing and documenting three systems that sat upon an IBM AIX UNIX infrastructure with Power 7 and 8 processors.
 Once the audit of the three systems was completed, their business, presentation, and data layers understood, a port to Red Hat Linux and then to the cloud.

-The theory of the SRED application is that the process of migrating old, complex legacy systems on UNIX variants, but especially IBM, which has a huge footprint in the banking and government sectors of the computing world, is in itself a process patented by experience which provides a road map for similar projects that can be marketed directly to the legacy IBM market looking to go to cloud, which, is trends persist, will be nearly one hundred percent of these systems.
+The theory of the SRED application is that the process of migrating old, complex legacy systems on UNIX variants, but especially IBM, which has a huge footprint in the banking and government sectors of the computing world, is in itself a process patented by experience which provides a road map for similar projects that can be marketed directly to the legacy IBM market looking to go to cloud, which, as trends persist, will be nearly one hundred percent of these systems.
 -->

 We needed a process to move three layer systems